Moqume/Cookillian-WP/readme.txt

 * Automatic rendering of details about cookies using shortcodes
 * Support for [geoPlugin](http://www.geoplugin.com) geoloction service
 * Support for [CloudFlare](http://www.cloudflare) geolocation HTTP headers
-* Exposed JavaScript variables regarding cookie permissions, opt-in and opt-out for complex sites
+* Exposed PHP/WordPress Filters and JavaScript variables regarding cookie permissions, opt-in and opt-out for complex sites
 * Statistics to track the impact of the EC Directive

 == Installation ==